 The deadliest form of cancer in the U.S., involving cells that originate in the bronchi or lung.
 The term includes four cell types: squamous cell (epidermoid) carcinoma, adenocarcinoma, large cell (anaplastic) cancer, and small cell (oat cell) cancer.

 LUNG CANCER Lung cancer seen endoscopically.
 The tumor is bleeding after being biopsied.

-In 2013, the NCI estimated that more than 228,000 people would be diagnosed with lung cancer and that about 159,500 would die of the disease.
+In 2019, the NCI estimated that approx. 228,000 people would be diagnosed with lung cancer, and that more than 142,500 would die of the disease.
 It is the second most common cancer in both men and women.

 The vast majority are caused by carcinogens in tobacco smoke, including secondhand smoke.
 Other risks include exposure to carcinogenic industrial and air pollutants (asbestos, uranium, arsenic, nickel, chromium, iron oxides, coal dust, and radioactive dusts), concentrations of radon gas, and familial susceptibility.

 Symptoms may include persistent cough, chest pain, dyspnea, weight loss, or hemoptysis.
 Changes in normal respiratory patterns or hoarseness, as well as pneumonia, bronchitis, epigastric pain, symptoms of brain metastasis, arm or shoulder pain, or swelling of the upper body are other possible signs.